Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection: Introduction

+Our models are designed for large-scale applications and achieve fast convergence rates, particularly when the true regression functions are found in low-dimensional manifolds \citep{kpotufe2011k,vural2018study}.

-We propose a straightforward yet effective multiple data-splitting strategy, specifically engineered to bypass post-selection \cite{chernozhukov2015valid} biases in various stages of model development.
-This approach is further enhanced by innovative variable selection methods \cite{guyon2003introduction, bertsimas2020sparse} meticulously adapted for both mean and variance regression functions.
-The goal is to significantly improve model scalability and model inference, and to expedite convergence rate.
+We also propose a simple yet effective multiple data split strategy to mitigate post-selection bias \citep{chernozhukov2015valid}.
+In addition, our variable selection methods \citep{guyon2003introduction,bertsimas2020sparse} are adapted to both mean and variance regression functions, substantially enhancing the scalability of the model.

-Furthermore, we establish mathematical criteria for determining the smoothing parameters in the kNN algorithm, a crucial step in enhancing the accuracy of our regression function approximations (see a discussion here \cite{zhao2021minimax}).
-Within the framework of our semi-parametric kNN approach, we introduce two novel algorithms: i) Algorithm designed to derive robust prediction intervals \cite{gyorfi2019nearest}; ii) algorithm specialized in estimating Receiver Operating Characteristic curves (ROC) \cite{b40b1808-3c5c-3b80-8f3d-f98cdf0fae0e}, particularly in scenarios involving covariates.
+Variable selection plays a crucial role in our framework for conditional distribution and density estimation and, more broadly, in nonparametric regression, particularly when the true underlying signal lies in a low-dimensional subspace.
+To illustrate this point, Figure~\ref{fig:1} compares the performance of our method with and without variable selection to approximate the conditional distribution in a one generative example.
+For additional benchmarking, we also include comparisons with semiparametric GAMLSS models.
+The results show that omitting variable selection leads to a marked deterioration in model performance.
+In addition, the variables that influence the conditional mean function and those that affect the conditional variance function may differ.
+Identifying the relevant variables for each component improves the performance and interpretability of the model.
+We also introduce a technically sound criterion for selecting the smoothing parameter \textit{k} (see \citet{zhao2021minimax}) which can have a considerable impact on the estimation of the regression functions.

+Our paper is motivated by the need to develop disease risk scores in large biomedical cohorts using $k$NN as a viable and interpretable alternative to traditional parametric and semi-parametric approaches.
+In biomedicine, the predominant approach to disease risk prediction is based on parametric models such as linear and logistic regression models.
+However, recent large data sets from well-characterized clinical populations open the door to incorporating more flexible modeling strategies.
+Classical non-parametric regressors, such as $k$NN, offer a promising alternative, although they remain underutilized in the biomedical literature.
+One key advantage of $k$NN is that it does not require strong smoothing assumptions, such as differentiability, which are often imposed by classical models but are rarely verifiable in practice.